Is your organization…

 12. Most grant proposals require that you include a sustainability plan to ensure that the program/project can continue after grant funds expire.

-Donors seek to make an investment in your mission and expect the board and staff to be diligent in creating a diverse and sustainable funding base.
-General operating and program grants are wonderful resources if your organization understands that those dollars are a steppingstone as the organization continues to leverage community support to grow and maintain your mission.
+Donors seek to make an investment in your mission.
+They expect the board and staff to be diligent in creating a diverse and sustainable funding base.
+General operating and program grants are wonderful resources.
+That said, you need to understand that those dollars are a steppingstone as the organization continues to leverage community support to grow and maintain your mission.

 13. Many grant proposals require that the organization share the percentage of board members who contribute financially to the organization annually.

-Yes…you read that correctly.
+Yes, you read that correctly.
 Donors want to know that board members have some skin in the game!
-Why should a foundation or any community members open their wallets to support a cause if every single governing board member is not willing to do the same?
-Grant applications most often request the percentage of board members who contribute financially to the organization.
-However, it is not uncommon for grant applications to require the total dollar amount board members collectively contributed in the past year or the percentage of the total budget comprised of board member contributions.
+Why should a foundation or any donor open their wallets to support a cause if every single governing board member is not willing to do the same?
+Grant applications typically request the percentage of board members who contribute financially to the organization.
+However, it is not uncommon for grant applications to require the total dollar amount board members contributed in the past year.
+Sometimes they ask for the percentage of the total budget comprised of board member contributions.

 14. State and federal grants often award funds on a reimbursement basis.

 This payment schedule can present lots of challenges for nonprofits with limited cash flow!
 Ideally, your organization should expect to pay out 3-4 months of program expenses before receiving reimbursement funds.
 (Because we all know that the government’s top priority is making sure you get your checks on time!
 Right?)

 Many organizations prepare for state or other reimbursement grants by creating a reserve fund.
 Others partner with their local bank to establish a line of credit to specifically cover grant program expenses.
 This ensures that there is no lapse in programming between reimbursement checks.